 In the case of adults, psychometric acuity cards are recommended.

-The test of the prism cover allows to assess the magnitude of the vision deviation.
+The prism cover test allows for assessing the magnitude of the vision deviation.

-As the refractive error is one of the most important causes to develop this condition, it must be measured accurately to decide the line of treatment.
+As the refractive error is one of the important causes of developing this condition, it must be measured accurately to decide the line of treatment.

-And this measurement must be performed in conditions of paralysis of the ciliary muscle or not.
+And this measurement must be performed in conditions of paralysis of the ciliary muscle.

-Neurological defects and the presence of craniofacial anomalies can be detected by imaging studies in the case of congenital divergent strabismus.
+Neurological defects and craniofacial anomalies can be detected by imaging studies in the case of congenital divergent strabismus.

-If there are other systemic abnormalities present, chromosomal studies may be suggested to verify the diagnosis.
+If other systemic abnormalities are present, chromosomal studies may be suggested to verify the diagnosis.

-The course of therapy will depend on factors such as the patient’s age at onset, the frequency and size of the deviation, or the presence or absence of amblyopia.
+The course of therapy will depend on the patient’s age at onset, the frequency, deviation size, or the presence or absence of amblyopia.

-For patients who have good control of the deviation, any of the non-surgical measures can be used for optical correction.
+For patients who have reasonable control of the deviation, any non-surgical measures can be used for optical correction.